zhanglabtools/STABox/README.md

 - `dataset`: save the code for loading data.
 All loading functions should return an `AnnData` object with spatial information in `.obsm['spatial']`.
 - `model`: save the model code, including `STAgate`, `STAligner` and `STAMarker`.
 All methods should be inherited from `BaseModelMixin` in [`_mixin.py`](./src/stabox/model/_mixin.py).
+- `module_3D`: save the converted 3D data for subsequent interactive visualization of 3D data.
+- `pl`: save the result image output after model training.
-- `preprocessing`: save the preprocessing code, all preporcessing functions should take `AnnData` as input and return `AnnData` as output.
+- `pp`: save the preprocessing code, all preporcessing functions should take `AnnData` as input and return `AnnData` as output.
 - `view`: save the visualization code for gui.
--  `pl`: save the code for plotting, ideally all plotting functions should take `AnnData` as input and return plotted figure as output.
--

 ## Installation